+The Richmond Christmas Day dinner was set up by Sian Thomas, a nurse by background, after a chance meeting with a young homeless man.
 “On Christmas Eve 2016, I met a young man sitting on the ground outside the local Burger King.
-We had a chat, went for a burger together and had a nice couple of hours,” says Sian, who works for the NHS and lives in Twickenham.
+We had a chat, went for a burger together and had a nice couple of hours,” says Sian, who lives in Twickenham.

 “What was so sad was I could have told you his history before he spoke – 22-years-old, parents alcoholics, had been in care with placements broken down, foster home to foster home, children’s home to children’s home.
 Now totally alone, he was spending Christmas Eve and Day alone.
 Society had totally failed him.
 Who knows where people like this young man would spend Christmas Day?
 It inspired me and a number of other people to do something about it.”

-Lemn Sissay, a care leaver himself, set up the Christmas Day Dinner initiative in 2013 and it has already taken place in Liverpool and Hackney with great success.
+Lemn Sissay, a care leaver himself, set up the Christmas Day Dinner initiative in 2013 and there are now more than 17 UK wide, each one unique.
 “The thing is,” says Sissay, “I remember saying when I left care, ‘I don’t want to just survive.
 I want to live.’
 And the Christmas Dinner isn’t about surviving; it’s about living.”

-Now it is Richmond’s turn to ensure our care leavers aren’t alone on Christmas Day.
-The team’s vision is to ensure this is not just a normal Christmas Day but a once in a lifetime event.
-Guests will be picked up by taxi, driven to a top-notch venue, served the best food from a great chef, and handed a goodie bag with top-drawer goods.
+The team’s vision is to ensure this is not just a normal Christmas Day.
+With no public transport, guests are picked up by taxi, driven to a top-notch venue, served the best food from a great chef, and handed a goody bag with amazing gifts.